aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotFilter/GetFieldIndex/_index.md

 ## GetFieldIndex function

-Gets the field index of the pivot filter.
+Gets the index of source field which this pivot filter is applied to.

 ```go